RuffMalte/KoreanMaster/README.md

 - **Content Management:** Easily add, modify, and organize lessons, vocabulary, and cultural tips.
 - **Firebase Integration:** Manage user data and app content securely.

-## Currently Implemented Features

-As of now, the following features are available:

-- Basic vocabulary introduction (without active learning quizzes)
-- Management of Korean lessons
-- Korean cultural tips and facts

-We are continuously working to add more features and enhance your learning experience.

 ## Build Steps